Recently relocated teacher looking to start up a studio :) Lessons are given in my well set up home studio located on the edge of the Moyarra Valley.

 Karen has shown a commitment to music education through her many years as a piano teacher and lecturer in pedagogy.
 Her philosophy of teaching is based on development of the whole child and focuses on posture, reading skills, tone production and practice techniques along with the belief that every child can learn.
 Karen’s students participate in

-Teaching positions include Scotch College, Melbourne Grammar, Box Hill Institute and Deakin University.
+Teaching positions include Scotch College, Melbourne Grammar, Box Hill Institute,Deakin University and her successful home studio.
 More recently she has become involved in bringing music and the arts to the wider community through the Casey Arts Participation Initiative (CAPI), in her role as President of the South Eastern Arts Festival (SEAF) which is the continuation of the Dandenong Eisteddfod and through the City of Casey Cultural Arts Advisory Committee.